OWASP/www-policy/operational/membership.md

 {% include draft-notice.html %}

 ## Overview
 The OWASP Foundation is a member led organization.
-Members serve as Board Members, Leaders, and volunteers for our community.
+Members serve as Board Members, Chapter & Project Leaders, as well as volunteers for our community.
 Members have a vote in the election of OWASP Leaders.
-Membership is a priviledge has dues which are set by the OWASP Board of Directors and are currently $50 per year.
-Discounts are available for multi-year memberships and for people living in developing economies and are outlined below.
+Membership is a priviledge and has dues which are set by the OWASP Board of Directors and are currently $50 per year.
+Discounts are available for multi-year memberships, for students, and for people living in developing economies which are outlined below.

 ## Membership
 Membership is explictly defined as people or corporations that pay dues.
-Nearly all OWASP activities are open to both members and nonmembers.
+Nearly all OWASP activities are open to both members and nonmembers alike.
 Some example activities include participating in a Project or Chapter, attending chapter meetings, joining mailing lists or attending events.
-Merely participating in the activities of the OWASP Foundation does not make that person a Member; membership includes only those who pay dues to the OWASP Foundation.
+Merely participating in the activities of the OWASP Foundation does not make that person a Member; membership covers only those who pay dues - as defined below - to the OWASP Foundation.

-Individual Members can check their Membership Status, renewal dates, and for auto-renewing Memberships update their billing information by visiting the [Manage your Membership Form](/manage-membrship).
+Individual Members can check their Membership Status, renewal dates, and (for auto-renewing Memberships) update their billing information by visiting the [Manage your Membership Form](/manage-membrship).
 Members must provide the email address used when applying for membership, and if a member matches that address, an email will be sent to verify or update membership.

 While the Foundation will make diligent efforts to inform members of their membership - in particular expiration dates - it is the sole responsibility of the member to manage their membership and renewals.